Vxrpenter/ItemForge/README.md

 ## Damage Calculation
 Currently, the damage done by weapons is only manipulated by its durability.
-If there is, for example, only 20% left the damage will be reduced by 40%.
-This calculation is actually fully customizable in the `config.yml`
+If there is, for example, only 20% left, the damage will be reduced by 40%.
+This calculation is actually
+fully customizable in the `config.yml`

 ### Current Config